romanodev/OpenBTE/docs/source/full.rst

 Full Collision Operator
 ===================================

-In many cases the relaxation time apprimxation (RTA) is not enough and the full scattering operator must be used.
+In many cases the relaxation time approximation (RTA) is not enough and the full scattering operator must be used.
 OpenBTE employes the following iterative scheme

 .. math::